petershin/liferay-learn/docs/dxp/latest/en/using-search/installing-and-upgrading-a-search-engine/solr/installing-solr.md

 verifyServerName=B"true"
 ```

 Now you can configure Liferay for Solr and Solr for Liferay.
-Remember that Solr is [deprecated](../../../installation-and-upgrades/upgrading-liferay/reference/maintenance-mode-and-deprecations-in-7-3.md).
-If you're not constrained to use Solr or already a Solr expert, use Elasticsearch.